Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_sigma/getting_started_with_sigma.md

 <!-- ------------------------ -->
-## Using SigmaUsing Sigma for Analysis & Visualizations
+## Using Sigma for Analysis & Visualizations
 Duration: 10

 ### Start Working With Sigma
-Your Snowflake account has now been set up with the data that will be used by Sigma to create an embedded dashboard on our fictitious website.
+Your Snowflake account has now been set up with the data that will be used by Sigma to create an workbook.
 In order to get started with Sigma, please click on the tab that was opened in your browser when we clicked the launch button from Partner Connect.

 ![Company Name](assets/Using_Sigma_for_Analysis_1.png)